top of page

 Jessica Palomino

 Jessica has always had a passion for working to improve the lives of the underserved, both human and non-human.
-By trade she is a pediatric nurse, and spent the last 6 years working in the pediatric ICU at Kapiolani Medical Center.
-She recently accepted a new nursing position with the non-profit Ho' Ola Na Pua (an organization that is working to bring awareness to the sex trafficking industry in Hawai'i) at their new facility, Pearl Haven.
+By trade she is a pediatric nurse, and spent 6 years working in the pediatric ICU at Kapiolani Medical Center.
+She is currently working as the Lead Nurse at the non-profit Bobby Benson Center (a residential treatment facility for adolescents recovering from trauma, and/or diagnosed with co-occurring disorders).

 Jessica has also volunteered as a post-anesthesia care nurse with the non-profit Operation Smile, on multiple international surgical missions.
-Prior to the sanctuary, she was volunteering at the Sumner Health Clinic for people suffering from houseless-ness in Honolulu, HI.
-Her clinical capstone during nursing school was at a non-profit health clinic (Hope Clinic) in the state of Utah, a clinic that operated entirely through volunteer physicians, nurses, and other healthcare personnel, to provide free healthcare.
-Volunteer work has always brought her life meaning and purpose and she has had the privilege to work alongside some very innovative non-profit founders and volunteers.
+Community-centered work has always brought her life meaning and purpose and she has had the privilege to work alongside some very innovative non-profit founders and volunteers.

 Then the (possibly) obvious-- Jessica has always loved animals, from a very young age.
 She started her animal rescue work through kitten and bird fostering... before it escalated into pigs and goats!
 Her favorite part of being a director is being able to spend time with the animals at the sanctuary.

 Jessica has always had a passion for working to improve the lives of the underserved, both human and non-human.
-By trade she is a pediatric nurse, and spent the last 6 years working in the pediatric ICU at Kapiolani Medical Center.
-She recently accepted a new nursing position with the non-profit Ho' Ola Na Pua (an organization that is working to bring awareness to the sex trafficking industry in Hawai'i) at their new facility, Pearl Haven.
+By trade she is a pediatric nurse, and spent 6 years working in the pediatric ICU at Kapiolani Medical Center.
+She is currently working as the Lead Nurse at the non-profit Bobby Benson Center (a residential treatment facility for adolescents recovering from trauma, and/or diagnosed with co-occurring disorders).

 Jessica has also volunteered as a post-anesthesia care nurse with the non-profit Operation Smile, on multiple international surgical missions.
-Prior to the sanctuary, she was volunteering at the Sumner Health Clinic for people suffering from houseless-ness in Honolulu, HI.
-Her clinical capstone during nursing school was at a non-profit health clinic (Hope Clinic) in the state of Utah, a clinic that operated entirely through volunteer physicians, nurses, and other healthcare personnel, to provide free healthcare.
-Volunteer work has always brought her life meaning and purpose and she has had the privilege to work alongside some very innovative non-profit founders and volunteers.
+Community-centered work has always brought her life meaning and purpose and she has had the privilege to work alongside some very innovative non-profit founders and volunteers.

 Then the (possibly) obvious-- Jessica has always loved animals, from a very young age.
 She started her animal rescue work through kitten and bird fostering... before it escalated into pigs and goats!
 Her favorite part of being a director is being able to spend time with the animals at the sanctuary.